 In mid-1997, KMI's "Level I" study estimated a total mineral resource of 1,040 million tonnes containing 0.306% Cu and 0.41grams Au per tonne for the King-king deposit.
-This resource included a "mineable reserve" of 403 million tonnes @ 0.332% Cu and 0.488g/t Au.
-The authors emphasize that neither the KMI "Level 1" mineral resource estimate or the "mineable reserve" estimate is compliant with current Canada NI 43-101 guidelines.
-These estimates are included in this Technical Report only because they are an important part of the Project history and management feels they are reliable.
+This resource included a "mineable reserve" of 403 million tonnes at 0.332% Cu and 0.488g/t Au.
+Neither the KMI "Level 1" mineral resource estimate nor the "mineable reserve" estimate is compliant with current Canada NI 43-101 guidelines.
+These estimates are included as they are an important part of the Project history and management feels they are reliable.
 The property then reverted to original ownership.

 In 1998, Benguet completed a revised mineral resource estimate that was based on all available exploration drilling data and on a 0.20%TCu cut-off grade.
-This estimate, which the authors of this report emphasize is not compliant with current NI 43-101 guidelines, totaled 749 million tonnes containing 0.387% Cu and 0.433g/t Au.
+This estimate, which is not compliant with current NI 43-101 guidelines, totaled 749 million tonnes containing 0.387% Cu and 0.433g/t Au.